chito256/robin/README.md

 A minimal and simple social network that works

-## Building Instructions
+## Build Instructions

-The authors use ReactJS to build the front-end of this social network.
-In order to bundle React code and components to pure JavaScript files, we need a bundler (Webpack in this case) and BabelJS.
+The authors use ReactJS to create the front-end of this social network.
+In order to bundle React code and components to pure JavaScript files, we need a bundler (In this case, Webpack) and BabelJS.
 The authors also use Gradle to build the server-side Java code.

 ### Front-End